Piawi languages: Classification

 Davies and Comrie (1985) noted some pronominal similarities with the Engan languages in Trans–New Guinea, which Ross took into consideration, but no lexical similarities.
 Comrie believes the family is as isolate.
 William A. Foley suggested that Piawi and Arafundi may be related (Comrie 1992), and according to Ross a connection with Arafundi or Ramu appears more promising than Engan.
 Timothy Usher confirms the link to Arafundi.

 Pronouns

 Below is a comparison of proto-Piawi, proto-Ramu, Arafundi, and proto-North Engan pronouns, per Ross.
 Initial nasals are ubiquitous, and indeed are very common throughout New Guinea, so they are in themselves not good evidence of a relationship.

 Both Engan and Piawi have a dual suffix *li.

 Vocabulary comparison

 The following basic vocabulary words are from Davies & Comrie (1985), as cited in the Trans-New Guinea database.
 The Haruai data is from Tonson (1976).

+The words cited constitute translation equivalents, whether they are cognate (e.g. waɲa, wəɲa, wɛɲa for “dog”) or not (e.g. haŋietʰ, nauŋasi, namagə for “nose”).